 The data migration puzzle

 As your business grows, requirements for your data storage change.
 At the same time, the IT market offers new, diverse software to catch up with or even get ahead of your needs.
 At a certain stage, you face the necessity of switching to a new system.
-What are the hidden problems related to data migration (DM)?
-How can you omit them and get the most of your DM initiative?
+What are the hidden problems related to data migration?
+How can you omit them and get the most out of your data integration initiative?

 There are three essential things you have to keep in mind when you think of migrating your data from one system to another:

 - Clear vision of how and which data should be migrated

 - Quality of data in the current system

 This article explores them in detail, providing examples and recommendations.